jonburdon/calm-little-stars/README.md

 Hero images are used throughout the site to grab attention and promote a positive emotional response, and also to communicate the nature of the service offered
 (mindfulness classes for children.)

+A calm colour scheme is used throughout the site.
+A colour scheme was generated from the landing page hero image and then tints and tones were selected for the final colour scheme.
+Fonts were selected with a professional feel rather than childlike fonts, which were considered.

 ### *Home Page*